 Period Length: Options for averaging are monthly, quarterly, annual, semi annually.

 Fixed Periods (check box): Does your organization average all available quarters?
 Or only available averages?
 The example below shows a fund that was created in March 2016.
 When the average of fixed periods box is checked, Fundriver would add zeros for the periods where no value was available.
 Leave the box unchecked would average only available fund values.

 Once you have selected your spending rule and applied applicable parameters, click SAVE.

 A message will appear confirming your rule was successfully saved.

 Select your new rule from the SPENDING RULE table.

 Highlight funds on the left to which you would like to apply the rule.
 Move them to the right box by clicking the arrow button.
 Once moved over, the funds are assigned.

 If you would like to apply the rule to all funds, click the SELECT ALL box and then move the funds by clicking on the arrow button.
 You can also hold down the CTRL button + click to select multiple funds.

 ASSIGN SECONDARY SPENDING RULE

-You now have the option to add a secondary spending rule as well.
+You now have the option to add a secondary spending rule.
 This would be utilized if a fund had more than one spending rule assigned to it.
-And example of this would be if the standard spending policy is 5% but the fund allows an additional 3%, that 3% would be the secondary rule.
+An example of this would be if the standard spending policy is 5% but the fund allows an additional 3%, that 3% would be the secondary rule.